Plant seeds in the springtime for better fall fundraising.

 - Offer early bird tickets and set a registration deadline

-- Add coupon codes, collect custom information, and include waivers
+- Add promo codes, collect custom information, and include waivers

 - Create seating assignments and seating charts with self-selection or auto-assignment